nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### **Deleting a Staff member from Project :** `delstaff`

-Deletes a Staff member and all its info inside a Project in the currently displayed Project list.
+Deletes a Staff member and all their info from the Project which has its name specified.
+The Project must be in the currently displayed Project list for this command to work as expected.

 Format: `delstaff INDEX pn/PROJECT_NAME`